Meg (Hercules): Legacy

 Since the release of Hercules, Meg has continued to inspire discourse about the film's reputation and her distinctive role as an unconventional heroine within Disney's canon.
 A Plus contributor Jill O'Rourke reported that Disney fans often defend Hercules from its detractors due to their strong appreciation for Meg.
 Dirk Libbey of CinemaBlend hailed Meg as "one of Disney's most interesting female characters", finding it frustrating that her film is less revered than some of its contemporaries.
-Critics Mary Grace Garis of Bustle and Lindsey Weber of Vulture agreed that Meg is superior to Disney Princesses, with Weber describing her as one of Disney's few heroines to possess "an actual personality".
+The character has become iconic in her own right due to her combination of sarcastic wit, a guarded heart, and complicated romance with Hercules, according to Pauline Joyce Pascual of the Daily Tribune.
+Grace Garis of Bustle and Lindsey Weber of Vulture agreed that Meg is superior to Disney Princesses, with Weber describing her as one of Disney's few heroines to possess "an actual personality".
 Nerdist named Meg "The real star of Hercules", while Clarisse Loughrey of The Independent described her as "a close runner-up for the title" of the film's hero, calling her "the go-to Disney princess for the cool kids".
 Freeform deemed Meg a character everyone wishes they could be.
 Thought Catalog ranked Meg Disney's 10th "Most Awesome Female Character".
 Screen Rant ranked her Disney's 23rd best heroine, with author Colby Tortorici describing her as more "fleshed out" than her predecessors.
 IndieWire called Meg "one of Disney's best and most complex female characters".
 The Mary Sue's Rachel Leishman said she is a " femme-fatale-with-a-heart-of-gold" who "remains iconic".